srobo/runbook/docs/teams/dropouts-and-reallocating-teams.md

 When deciding whether to re-allocate a team, it's important to consider whether the team would have a disadvantage after having been in the competition for less time.
 If a team drops out long after kickstart, prefer allocating second kits to teams over inviting new teams.

+If unavoidable or unfortunate circumstance then email Team Leader acknowledging drop-out, offering further assistance if applicable or suggesting that they come to the competition anyway for experience and explain procedure for Kit Return.

 ## To re-allocate a team

 If a team drops out and a space becomes available before kickstart, the Potential Team Leaders MailChimp list should be used to find those willing to enter a team at the last minute.
 If a team enquired, but was too late in applying, they should take priority.